Floorp-Projects/Floorp/mobile/android/android-components/components/service/glean/README.md

 **Important**: as stated [here](#before-using-the-library), any new data collection requires documentation and data-review.
 This is also required for any new metric automatically collected by glean.

+### Adding custom pings

+Please refer to the custom pings documentation living [here](docs/pings/custom.md).

+**Important**: as stated [here](#before-using-the-library), any new data collection, including new custom pings, requires documentation and data-review.
+This is also required for any new ping automatically collected by glean.

 ### Testing metrics